Caffeine & Sleep: How Long Does Caffeine Keep You Awake?July 7, 2023 - Katie McCallum

 So, when it comes to that gray area between late morning and early evening, how late is too late to drink that coffee you so desperately need — or even just a soda or iced tea with dinner — without it affecting your sleep?

 Once consumed, caffeine is very quickly absorbed and distributed throughout your body, including to your brain.
 It's here that caffeine elicits its most classic effect — helping keep you alert and awake.

-Adenosine levels in your brain fluctuate.
-Its levels are fairly low by the time you're fully awake, but they slowly build throughout the day.
+Adenosine plays many roles, including helping to regulate your sleep/wake cycle.
+Its levels in your brain fluctuate — fairly low when you wake up and slowly building throughout the day.
 After several hours of being awake, adenosine levels increase to a point where they start the process of making you sleepy.
-Cue bedtime, and the cycle repeats the next day.

 How long does caffeine last?

-According to the FDA, the half-life of caffeine is between four and six hours.
+According to the FDA, the half-life of caffeine — the time it takes for the starting amount of the substance to reduce by half — is between four and six hours.

 This means that up to six hours after drinking a caffeinated beverage, half of the caffeine you consumed is still present in your body — keeping you alert.
-And, if it's bedtime, keeping you from falling asleep.
+And, if it's bedtime, potentially keeping you from falling or staying asleep.

 How late is too late to drink caffeine?

-However, it's also important to note that the study's 12 participants were given the maximum daily dose of caffeine (which is 400 mg, by the way).
-This might not be a realistic representation of the average adult's afternoon coffee consumption, but it may be a totally accurate representation of, say, a college student's afternoon caffeine consumption.
+That said, the study’s participants were given the maximum daily dose of caffeine (which is 400 mg, by the way).
+This might not be a realistic representation of the average adult's afternoon consumption — though it may be a totally accurate representation of, say, a college student's.